-* Tamar FLNG terminal could be world's third to come to market
+* Tamar FLNG terminal could be world's third to come to

 * Gazprom wants to buy Israeli gas to expand in LNG sector

 By Ari Rabinovitch